Defense Against Adversarial Attacks on Audio DeepFake Detection: Abstract

 \section{Abstract}

-Audio DeepFakes are artificially generated utterances created using deep learning methods with the main aim to fool the listeners, most of such audio is highly convincing.
-Their quality is sufficient to pose a serious threat in terms of security and privacy, such as the reliability of news or defamation.
-To prevent the threats, multiple neural networks--based methods to detect generated speech have been proposed.
+Audio DeepFakes (DF) are artificially generated utterances created using deep learning, with the primary aim of fooling the listeners in a highly convincing manner.
+Their quality is sufficient to pose a severe threat in terms of security and privacy, including the reliability of news or defamation.
+Multiple neural network-based methods to detect generated speech have been proposed to prevent the threats.
 In this work, we cover the topic of adversarial attacks, which decrease the performance of detectors by adding superficial (difficult to spot by a human) changes to input data.
-Our contribution contains evaluating the robustness of 3 detection architectures against adversarial attacks in two scenarios (white-box and using transferability mechanism) and enhancing it later by the use of adversarial training performed by our novel adaptive training method.
+Our contribution contains evaluating the robustness of 3 detection architectures against adversarial attacks in two scenarios (white-box and using transferability) and enhancing it later by using adversarial training performed by our novel adaptive training.
+Moreover, one of the investigated architectures is RawNet3, which, to the best of our knowledge, we adapted for the first time to DeepFake detection.